Tencent/TencentOS-kernel/Documentation/admin-guide/kdump/kdump.rst

    kernel will automatically locate the crash kernel image within the first 512MB of RAM if X is not given.

+   On arm64, use "crashkernel=X" to try low allocation in DMA zone (or DMA32 zone if CONFIG_ZONE_DMA is disabled), and fall back to high allocation if it fails.
+   We can also use "crashkernel=X,high" to select a high region above DMA zone, which also tries to allocate at least 256M low memory in DMA zone automatically (or the DMA32 zone if CONFIG_ZONE_DMA is disabled).
+   "crashkernel=Y,low" can be used to allocate specified size low memory.
-   On arm64, use "crashkernel=Y[@X]".
-Note that the start address of the kernel, X if explicitly specified, must be aligned to 2MiB (0x200000).
+   Use "crashkernel=Y@X" if you really have to reserve memory from specified start address X. Note that the start address of the kernel, X if explicitly specified, must be aligned to 2MiB (0x200000).

 Load the Dump-capture Kernel
 ============================